mhatzl/project-repo-template/README.md

 1. Change the contact details in the [Code of Conduct](/CODE_OF_CONDUCT#enforcement)
 1. Create and link your own wiki to this project repository using the [wiki-repo-template](https://github.com/mhatzl/wiki-repo-template)
 1. Adapt the [contributing](/CONTRIBUTING) section
+1. Optional: Change the license of the project
 1. Adapt this README

 ## Wiki Template